kirubasankars/kdb3/README.md

     curl -X PUT localhost:8001/blog
     {“ok”:true}

 database accepts json object and returns an id and version number.
 ID assigned, if not present in the document.
-Version number used as optimistic concurrency locking, you always need the latest version, in order to update the document.
+Version number used as optimistic concurrency locking, you need the latest version, in order to update the document. if you omit it, database assign latest version number

     curl -X POST localhost:8001/blog -d ‘{“title”:”getting started”}’ {"_id":"f7f7a5d6d8d4b8292b346c83fd5fbbd7","_version":1}

+    curl -X POST localhost:8001/blog -d ‘{"_id", "1", “title”:”kdb3 is great”}’
+    {"_id":"1","_version":1}

-    curl -X POST localhost:8001/blog -d ‘{“title”:”kdb3 is great”}’ {"_id":"f7f7a5d6d8d4b8292b346c83fd5fbbd8","_version":1}
+    curl -X POST localhost:8001/blog -d ‘{"_id", "1", “title”:”kdb3 is great”}’
+    {"_id":"1","_version":2}

 Document can be retrieved back as follows

-    curl -X GET localhost:8001/blog/f7f7a5d6d8d4b8292b346c83fd5fbbd7
+    curl -X GET localhost:8001/blog/1

 On every document insert and update, change tracking sequence number assigned. "_changes" api works like timeline on the database. it can help to get document changes in sequence.